-On this 25-day adventure, students will learn the principles of veterinary medicine in a variety of different settings and apply them to their work with rare and exotic species.
+On this 22-day adventure, students will learn the principles of veterinary medicine in a variety of different settings and apply them to their work with rare and exotic species.
 This program will also provide students with the opportunity to practice critical thinking and problem solving.
 It teaches students not only how to care for different types of animals, but how to balance preventative healthcare and hands-on intervention as well.

-Arrive in colorful and culturally-rich Bali, a tropical paradise of rice paddies, temples, volcanoes and spectacular beaches.
+Arrive in colorful and culturally rich Bali, a tropical paradise of rice paddies, temples, volcanoes and spectacular beaches.
 This is the first stop on a journey halfway around the world to wildlife rescue centers where you’ll have the opportunity to work with rare and endangered species like orangutans, babirusas, sea eagles, sun bears, cassowaries, sea turtles, gibbons and peacocks.
 But first, begin with a thrilling rafting adventure down the Ayung, Bali’s longest river at close to 46 miles.
 Before digging in to the veterinary medicine you came for, visit the Tegenungan Waterfall, which is breathtakingly surrounded by lush jungle.

-Return to Ubud, Bali’s cultural center.
+Travel to Ubud, Bali’s cultural center.
 This area is distinct for its unique crafts and rich history and for being a place of natural healing.
-That healing spirit extends to animals as you volunteer at a community spay and neuter clinic, visit a monkey forest and conclude your service with check-ups of indigenous Bali dogs being protected in canine foster homes.
+That healing spirit extends to animals as you volunteer at a community spay and neuter clinic, visit a monkey forest and conclude your service with check-ups of Bali dogs being protected in canine foster homes.
 You’ll have plenty of time to soak up Balinese and Ubudian traditions by attending an authentic Kecak Fire Dance, taking part in a batik-making workshop and spending time exploring nearby villages.

 If you have any doubts whatsoever about doing this trip, erase them completely.
 This trip is one of those one of a kind experiences that you thank yourself for doing years later.
 It definitely opens your eyes to different cultures and ways of life in the world.
 To say this experience was worthwhile is a huge understatement.